Azure/Industrial-IoT/README.md

 Running locally on your development machine:

-1. Set your PCS_IOTHUB_CONNSTRING system environment variable for your IoT Hub connection, and PCS_IOTHUBMANAGER_WEBSERVICE_URL for the URL of the iot hub manager service.
+1. Set your IIOT_IOTHUB_CONNSTRING system environment variable for your IoT Hub connection, and IIOT_IOTHUBMANAGER_WEBSERVICE_URL for the URL of the iot hub manager service.
 2. Start an OPC UA server, e.g. the UA Sample server from here:  (<todo>)
 3. Start the proxy and publisher edge modules (see here <todo> for how)